dvwz/ASSC26_EEGMethods/README.md

 Casarotto S, Fecchio M, Rosanova M, Varone G, D'Ambrosio S, Sarasso S, Pigorini A, Russo S, Comanducci A, Ilmoniemi RJ, Massimini M. The rt-TEP tool: real-time visualization of TMS-Evoked Potentials to maximize cortical activation and minimize artifacts.
 J Neurosci Methods.
 2022 Mar 15;370:109486. doi: 10.1016/j.jneumeth.2022.109486.
 Epub 2022 Jan 21.
 PMID: 35074394.

+## Citing

+If you use any of the following code or methods contained in this repository in your work, please cite the following papers:

+### Global coherence
+Weiner VS, Zhou DW, Kahali P, Stephen EP, Peterfreund RA, Aglio LS, Szabo MD, Eskandar EN, Salazar-Gomez AF, Sampson AL, Cash SS.
+Propofol disrupts alpha dynamics in functionally distinct thalamocortical networks during loss of consciousness.
+Proceedings of the National Academy of Sciences.
+2023 Mar 14;120(11):e2207831120.
+Please reach out to dwzhou@mit.edu about citing the subspace methods.

 ## Contributors

 This Tutorial was created by: